 Suburbanite Ron is spoiled, young and not overly worried about the marijuana charges leveled against him.
 But, after being made out to be a drug dealer, he faces a five-year jail sentence in San Quentin State Prison.
 Physically frail and unaccustomed to his rough surroundings, Ron is primed to fall victim to sexual predators and bullying guards – that is, until he's befriended by Earl, a veteran inmate who finds meaning in protecting the vulnerable new kid.

 In Dubious BattleFebruary 17, 2017

-In the California apple country, nine hundred migratory workers rise up "in dubious battle" against the landowners.
-The group takes on a life of its own-stronger than its individual members and more frightening.
-Led by the doomed Jim Nolan, the strike is founded on his tragic idealism-on the "courage never to submit or yield."
+In the California apple country, 900 migratory workers rise 'in dubious battle' against the landowners.
+The group takes on a life of its own—stronger than its individual members, and more frightening.
+Led by the doomed Jim Nolan, the strike is founded on his tragic idealism—'courage, never submit, or yield'.

 A 15-year-old discovers the joys and heartaches of first love with an older teen, but in the ensuing years, cannot seem to move past their breakup.

 Neelakasham Pachakadal Chuvanna BhoomiAugust 9, 2013

 Kasi and Suni are close friends who studied together in an engineering college.
 Assi, who comes to Kerala to study engineering under the North East quota falls in love with Kasi.
 Certain incidents that follow set Kasi and Suni on a road trip to Nagaland on two motorcycles.
 The incidents that happen during this road adventure forms the film.